chaithanya1812/Prometheus-Grafana-Installation/README.md

     static_configs:
       - targets: ["3.110.133.111:9100"]
 ```
- #if you add another node-exporter same you have repeat!!!
+ #if you want to add another node-exporter same you have repeat!!!
  ```bash
 - job_name: "node-2"